devops-collective-inc/pshsummit25/cfp.md

 - **90-Minute Deep Dives**: In-depth, workshop-style sessions for deeper exploration of a subject.
 Each speaker will receive a **$1,000 honorarium**.
 - **4-Hour Hands-On Labs**: Extended, practical sessions where attendees can actively engage with the material.
 These interactive labs should include pre-prepared materials for participants to follow along.
 Each speaker will receive a **$2,000 honorarium**.

-All sessions are delivered in person and must be conducted in English.
+All sessions are required to be delivered in person at the conference site and, at a minimum, must be presented in English.

-**The proposal submitter should begin to secure the necessary permissions before submitting.**
+**The proposal submitter should secure the necessary permissions before submitting.**

-We understand that someof you rely on your company to pay for travel to this event.
-While we provide an honorarium, it is unlikely to cover all T&L, so if additional expenses are necessary, please start working on those details during the submission and review period.
+We understand that some of you rely on your company to pay for travel to this event.
+While we provide an honorarium, it is unlikely to cover all expenses, so if additional expenses are necessary, please start working on those details during the submission and review period.

 In addition to the honorarium, speakers will receive a complimentary conference pass.
-However, please note that only one speaker per session will be eligible for benefits.
+However, please note that only one speaker per session will be eligible for these benefits.
 If you are co-presenting, benefits will only be extended to the primary speaker listed on the submission unless otherwise agreed upon in advance.

 ### Submission Process